ultimate271/notes/tolkien/akallabeth.md

 greatly loved his father.
 But naught could he descry save the fleets of Ar-Pharazôn gathering in the havens of the west.

+## The war that Ar-Pharazôn begins, and the great rift that Ilúvatar creates as a result

+### Storms begin to brew from the West over Númenór
 Now aforetime in the isle of Númenor the weather was ever apt to the needs and liking of Men: rain in due season and ever in measure; and sunshine, now warmer, now cooler, and winds from the sea.
 And when the wind was in the west, it seemed